 - In Teen Titans, Control Freak gets stuck on the plural for "nemesis" in one episode.

-- Principal Skinner at one point refers to "hypothetical dogs and poni."
+- In The Simpsons, Principal Skinner at one point refers to "hypothetical dogs and poni".

 - My Little Pony: Friendship Is Magic took a while to commit to a standard plural form of "pegasus", initially copping out and using "pegasus ponies" before settling on "pegasi".
 In "Hearth's Warming Eve", Chancellor Puddinghead, as played by Pinkie Pie in the Hearth's Warming Eve pageant, gets confused and calls them "pegasus-es-es."